Whither pride project laws?

 - Myriads of structural problems have caused almost all of our big projects to fall behind schedule

-On March 15, the Parliamentary Committee on Development (PCD) took notice of the dismal progress in the design and construction of the country’s priority projects.
+May 1, 2017-On March 15, the Parliamentary Committee on Development (PCD) took notice of the dismal progress in the design and construction of the country’s priority projects.
 They “directed the National Planning Commission to submit the draft of a law on national pride projects in Parliament within a month to expedite implementation of schemes considered strategically important for overall development of the country”.

 That the PCD took notice that the priority projects strategy had not worked is a positive development, but whether the law drafted as instructed in a period of a month will be effective in timely delivery of the projects is questionable.
 A review of some of the priority projects will help us understand the issues.